SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 itself, named `[helm_release_name]-prometheus-adapter`.
 In our case, it will be `hpa-metrics-prometheus-adapter`.

-We want to overwrite this ConfigMap as shown in the following example.
+Overwrite the ConfigMap as shown in the following manifest, after applying any required customizations.

 {% hint style="warning" %}
-Please change the `name` if you've chosen a different value for the `prometheus-adapter` helm release name.
+Change the `name` if you've chosen a different value for the `prometheus-adapter` helm release name.
-Please change the `namespace` to match the namespace where `prometheus-adapter` is installed.
+Change the `namespace` to match the namespace where `prometheus-adapter` is installed.
 {% endhint %}

 {% code title="prometheus-adapter.config.yaml" lineNumbers="true" %}